 Appropriate reward ideas for teenagers

 The expectation and deliverance of rewards is a crucial item in your “Teacher Tool Bag.”
 While children might like to be rewarded by being the teacher’s helper or receiving a smiley-face sticker, you’ll need entirely different reward ideas when teaching young adults.

 If the whole class is being rewarded:

-However, we can’t always rely on rewards, for many reasons.
-For that reason, develop strong, personable relationships with your students.
+We can’t always rely on rewards, for many reasons.
+As such, develop strong, personable relationships with your students.
 Trust goes a long way when it comes to student motivation and engagement!

 How do you deal with behavior problems when teaching teenagers?

 It is critical that you are both fair and consistent with your discipline.